-After a half or extra period ends, it is possible for stoppage time to take place.
-Stoppage time typically lasts between one and nine minutes of additional time.
+After a half or extra period ends, stoppage time can take place.
+Stoppage time typically lasts between one and six minutes of additional time.
 The most stoppage time ever added to a soccer game was 28 minutes.
 Stoppage time is announced by the fourth official located on the sideline.

 During stoppage time, the tempo of play may change, depending on the score.
 If play is tied and the game is still in regulation, both teams will play more conservatively, preserving their energy for overtime.
 If one team is losing and the match is a high-stakes situation, such as an elimination game, the team that is behind will push aggressively for goal-scoring chances.

 You may also see coaches making more substitutions during stoppage time, especially in overtime.
 This is because players who are rested can sometimes make an immediate impact on the game.
-The slang term "super sub" refers to a player who comes on late in the game and scores a game-winning goal.
+The slang term “super sub” refers to a player who comes on late in the game and scores a game-winning goal.
 Another reason coaches make substitutions during stoppage time is if they anticipate the match ending in a penalty shootout.
 This is because coaches want their best penalty kick takers on the field.